 - (a) The NER requires Network Service Providers to provide encrypted and unencrypted models for dynamic plant to AEMO in accordance with the Power System Model Guidelines.
 Computer modelling is the only tool(s) which allow an assessment of a new Project's impact on the power system to be made prior to construction and commissioning of the Project. - (b) Power system modelling is a complex process and requires significant resource commitments from Proponent(s).
 It should be noted that upgrades to existing interconnectors that are being achieved using new types of equipment and techniques may require significant modelling to ensure no unintended consequences occur on the power system when the equipment is placed into service. - (c) Computer modelling shall be undertaken in appropriate modelling program(s) capable of assessing relevant phenomena.
-All computer models that are to be relied upon for determining inter-network test requirements, pre-test simulations and for post-test analysis must meet the following criteria: - (i) The network is to be modelled in the anticipated configuration at the time of the test (to include all committed projects, anticipated generation changes etc.) for relevant study years. - (ii) All network models and modelling data should conform to NER clause 5.2.3(d)(8), which requires NSPs to maintain accurate models for planning and operational purposes.
-If necessary, these should include modelling of the appropriate distribution sub-networks. - (iii) All modelling results should provide suitable output charts, diagrams, visual outputs etc to allow satisfactory assessment of results. - (d) Once it is identified that a Project requires an inter-network test and the SISC is establised, the software package(s) used should be agreed by the NEM integration modelling workstream, in consultation with the SISC and relevant groups as required. - (e) Where Projects involve the installation of new systems and equipment, new computer models will be required.
+All computer models that are to be relied upon for determining inter-network test requirements, pre-test simulations and for post-test analysis must meet the following criteria:

+- (i) The network is to be modelled in the anticipated configuration at the time of the test (to include all committed projects, anticipated generation changes etc.) for relevant study years. - (ii) All network models and modelling data should conform to NER clause 5.2.3(d)(8), which requires NSPs to maintain accurate models for planning and operational purposes.
+If necessary, these should include modelling of the appropriate distribution sub-networks. - (iii) All modelling results should provide suitable output charts, diagrams, visual outputs etc to allow satisfactory assessment of results. - (d) Once it is identified that a Project requires an inter-network test and the SISC is establised, the software package(s) used should be agreed by the NEM integration modelling workstream, in consultation with the SISC and relevant groups such as the PSMRG as required. - (e) Where Projects involve the installation of new systems and equipment, new computer models will be required.
 These models will need to be assessed as suitable for power system modelling purposes through quality validation with the manufacturer of the equipment or the designer of the system (in accordance with the Power System Model Guidelines).
-This may involve testing and validation of individual plant prior to commencement of inter-network tests.

-(f) Equipment and model performance may also be assessed using Real Time Simulation (RTS) techniques for complex equipment such as HVDC links, STATCOMs, SmartwiresTM, SVCs, and battery controls.
+All models produced will need to have field testing with measured results to confirm model validation prior to an internetwork test. - (f) Equipment and model performance may also be assessed using Real Time Simulation (RTS) techniques for complex equipment such as HVDC links, STATCOMs, SmartwiresTM, SVCs, and battery controls.
 RTS results may require hardware in the loop testing to confirm hardware outputs against modelled outputs.
 This however does not avoid the requirement to provide computer models as described above.